Visualization Types & Modifiers

 NATURAL |

-Jenks natural breaks — minimises within-class variance |
+Jenks natural breaks — see performance note for large datasets |

 LOG |